jonathanpwalton/jw_ast/README.md

 ### Grammar creation

 Like the creation of a lexer, a grammar is defined in its own file and all rules are defined therein.
 No subsequent generalizations are made by this implementation.
-Rules are defined like lexemes, but with triangular brackets instead. ***It is important that the first definition within your grammar encompasses the entirety of a file.***
+Rules are defined like lexemes, but with triangular brackets instead. ***It is important that the first definition within your grammar encompasses the entirety of a file.
+Parsing will fail if all lexemes are not consumed.***

 This grammar will create a root node called ```book``` which is defined as one or more ```chapter``` nodes.
 Each chapter node is thus made of one or more ```paragraph``` nodes.
 These nodes are in turn defined as one or more ```sentence``` nodes followed by a ```newline``` **lexeme**.
 Each sentence is one or more ```word``` **lexemes** followed by a ```.``` **lexeme literal**.